meznom/phd_thesis/corrections.md

       exhaustively" --- reference missing
     * Mark: There is actually a parallel in nanomagnetism, so I'm curious to learn omre about this.
+    * Clarified: I should put in references, presumably referencing all the static characterization work that has been done
 * page 28:
     * on the section / the example that ICHA gives wrong result in infinitely long wire, Mark: May not have the same problem at finite wire however?